Byteyoda/beginner-webpage/README.md

-# Byteyoda.github.io
+# Byteyoda/beginner-webpage.git
-my first walk as a developer
+my walk as a developer